benmiller314/cdm2021spring/old-plans/2020fall/lesson-10.md

 <h2>We can't change it if we don't talk about it.</h2>
 Let's destigmatize talking about women's health and end the #TamponTax together.

-<section>Sources: Image: "Woman" by Bard Avison, NZ the nounproject.com CCBY, Statistics: "The Cost of Tampons od hurting low-income girls.
+<section>Sources: Image: "Woman" by Bard Avison, NZ the nounproject.com CCBY, Statistics: "The Cost of Tampons is hurting low-income girls.
 Let's fix that" By Nadya Okamoto and Maria Molland for CNN Business, Fonts: "Bigfat Script" by Hendra Pratama, "The Bold Font" by Sven Pels, "CHampagne and Limousines" by Lauren Thompson (all from dafont.com)</section>
 </div>
 </figure>